Studying for Your Inspection: What Are Home Inspectors Not Allowed to Do?

 16. Condemn a house

-It isn’t legal for inspectors to condemn a house, and they cannot make a judgment as to if the house is “livable” or not.
+It isn’t legal for inspectors to condemn a house, and they cannot make a judgment as to whether the house is “livable” or not.

 Only a “condemning authority,” such as a building inspector employed by the city, has the legal right to condemn a house, and condemnation is the jurisdiction of either federal, state, or local governments.